Binasaurus-Hex/Graph/README.md

 ## Another simple programming language - this time in Java!?

-Another iteration of my language "Graph". now a lot more flexible and fully featured than the original C++ version Key goals :
+Another iteration of my language "Graph". now a lot more flexible and fully featured than the original C++ version

+Key goals :
 - lightning fast compile times
 - simple C like workflow, but with less awkwardness
 - minimal or zero dependencies
+- compile time execution (this is why I've added a bytecode intermediary)

 Features :
 - supports bool, float, and int types